 There are over twelve main buildings within Whitney, including the “Big House,” which is one of the finest surviving examples of Spanish Creole architecture.
 It’s one of the earliest raised Creole cottages in the state.

-Tour the Plantation: Whitney Plantation Tour is an extensive five-hour tour from New Orleans that includes a knowledgable guide as well as comfortable transportation.
+Tour the Plantation: Whitney Plantation Tour is an extensive five-hour tour from New Orleans that includes a knowledgeable guide as well as comfortable transportation.

 Where to Stay Nearby: Hampton Inn LaPlace is only 12 miles from most of the plantations, offering an outdoor pool, a hot daily breakfast, and in-room coffee makers.